UnseenFaith/komada/README.md

 - `str`, `string` : Strings.
 - `int`, `integer` : Integers.
 - `num`, `number`, `Float` : Floating point numbers.
+- `boolean`, : A true or false statement.
 - `url` : A URL.
 - `msg`, `message` : A message object returned from the message ID (now using fetchMessage as of d3d498c99d5eca98b5cbcefb9838fa7d96f17c93).
+- `role` : A role object returned from the role ID or mention.
 - `channel` : A channel object returned from the channel ID or channel tag.
 - `guild` : A guild object returned from the guild ID.
 - `user`, `mention` : A user object returned from the user ID or mention.